maidsafe/safe_network/README.md

 ### For Developers

+At build time the following env vars can be set to override default keys (** and must be set during the release process to override the default keys**.
+Github Secrets can be used to set these values for the release process):

+`FOUNDATION_PK` - The foundation public key to use for the initial disbursement to the foundation.
+`GENESIS_PK` - The genesis spend public key to use for genesis verification.
+`GENESIS_SK` - If building the faucet for the genesis spend, this is the secret key to use for genesis verification.
+This should be kept secret.
+`NETWORK_ROYALTIES_PK` - The foundation public key to use for receiving network royalties.

 - [Client](https://github.com/maidsafe/safe_network/blob/main/sn_client/README.md) The client APIs
   allowing use of the SafeNetwork to users and developers.
 - [Registers](https://github.com/maidsafe/safe_network/blob/main/sn_registers/README.md) The CRDT